 Spreads are the difference between a buy and sell rate on any trade.
 It’s similar to the situation at the airport when you try to exchange your currency and there is one rate they will buy the currency off you and another rate they will sell it to you.
 The difference between these rates are one of the ways that when forex trading in Australia the brokers make money.

 Fixed spreads means that you will always know what the difference is between the buy and sell rate for currency pairings (eg AUD/USD).
 The provides certainty that you know the fees of every transaction unlike most other brokers who’s fees will vary depending on the market.
 Below shows the three different accounts offered to forex traders Australia and the fixed spread starting prices depending on the currency pairing.

 Another positive aspect found when completing the Easy Markets review was that there are no charge or any fees on withdrawal requests.
 Easy Markets also accommodates many payment options including most major credit cards, EFT and Skrill.

-4) Support And Forex Training Available With EasyMarkets
+4) Customer Service And Forex Training Available With EasyMarkets

-Our Easy Markets review found that support and training were the two key strengths of the forex broker.
+Our Easy Markets review found that customer service and training were the two key strengths of the forex broker.

-When it comes to support, three of the four accounts offer a personal account manager.
-If is advised that a premium account be considered if you want a regular contact at EasyMarkets to assist with your day-to-day forex trading.
+When it comes to customer support, three of the four accounts offer a personal account manager.
+If is advised that a premium account be considered if you want a regular customer service to assist with your day-to-day forex trading.